ROBOTIS-GIT/emanual/_includes/dxl/control_table_alarm_shutdown.md

 |Bit 1|Angle Limit Error|When Goal Position is written with the value that is not between CW Angle Limit and CCW Angle Limit|
 |Bit 0|Input Voltage Error|When the applied voltage is out of the range of operating voltage set in the Control Table|

 It is possible to make duplicate set since the function of each bit is run by  the logic of ‘OR’.
-That is, if 0X05 (binary 00000101) is set, both Input Voltage Error and Overheating Error can be detected.
+That is, if 0x05 (binary 00000101) is set, both Input Voltage Error and Overheating Error can be detected.
-If errors occur, in case of Alarm LED, the LED blinks; in case of Alarm Shutdown, the motor output becomes 0 % by making the value of Torque Limit(Address 34, 35) as 0.
+If errors occur, in case of Alarm LED, the LED blinks; in case of Alarm Shutdown, the motor output becomes 0 % by resetting the value of Torque Limit(34) to 0.